 Further guidance on using animal by-products to make pet food can found on the GOV.UK website.

 Since 30 June 2018 there has been a statutory fee associated with obtaining APHA approval.

 Pet food must be labelled with both the general mandatory labelling requirements and specific mandatory labelling requirements as required by EU Regulation (EC) No 767/2009 on the placing on the market and use of feed.

 Detailed information on the labelling requirements and labelling presentation of pet food can be found in 'The retail sale of pet food'.

-The European Commission has formally recognised the FEDIAF (Fédération Européenne de l'Industrie des Aliments pour Animaux Familiers - also known as the European Pet Food Industry Federation) Guide to Good Practice for the Manufacture of Safe Pet Foods.
+The European Commission has formally recognised the FEDIAF Guide to Good Practice for the Manufacture of Safe pet Foods, produced by FEDIAF (Fédération Européenne de l'Industrie des Aliments pour Animaux Familiers - also known as the European Pet Food Industry Federation).
 The main aim of this document is to provide guidance to ensure that pet food is fit and safe for the purpose of feeding pets, whilst at the same time meeting the relevant requirements of European legislation.
 The guide covers the production, storage and distribution of pet food manufactured in Europe as well as third country imports into the EU, but should not be used as a replacement for the national regulatory requirements.

 Failure to comply with these requirements is a criminal offence.
 The maximum penalty is a fine and two years' imprisonment.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.